-S.DIGITAL_SCANNER A device that is part of the MFD peripheral that scans in
+S.DIGITAL_SCANNER A device that is part of the MFD peripheral that scans in a copy or scan job and is attached to the TOE via a cable.

-S.LUI A device that provides a User Interface to

-S.OPERATOR for non-security related operations, such as local copying/printing/scanning/queue management.
+S.LUI A device that provides a User Interface to S.OPERATOR for nonsecurity related operations, such as local copying/printing/scanning/queue management.

-S.NETWORK_DEVICE An unspecified network device that is logically connected to the TOE and is located in the same operating environment (office building).
+S.NETWORK DEVICE An unspecified network device that is logically connected to the TOE and is located in the same operating environment (office building).